FlexiGIS/FlexiGIS/doc/source/flexigis_install/install.rst

 using the provided example data.
 After running the FlexiGIS model using the makefile, the resulting aggregated load and PV profiles, urban infrastructure data are stored as .csv data in folder **../data/03_urban_energy_requirements**, also static plots of the urban infrastrure and simulated load and PV profiles are created and stored in the data/04-visualisation folder.
-To visualised the extracted georeferenced urban infrastructure interactively, run
+To visualised the extracted geo-referenced urban infrastructure interactively, run make shapefile.

 - i::

     (_env_name) user@terminal:~/FlexiGIS/code$ make shapefile

 this generates shapely objects of the extracted urban infrastructure, which can be used to generate interactive plots in `QGIS`_.

 .. note::